 How can I add additional functionality to my website?

 You may require additional apps for your website like an online booking engine, event planning, site search, live chat or even a chatbot.
-Some website builders like Wix, Shopify, WordPress, and Weebly have a dedicated app store where you can add hundreds of plugins with just a few clicks.
+The best website builders like Wix, Shopify, WordPress, and Weebly have a dedicated app store where you can add hundreds of plugins with just a few clicks.

 Wix’s App Market